CollinAlpert/Java2DB/README.md

 but easy way without bloating the source code with SQL queries.

 ### How it works
 Java classes (entities) model tables on the database and their fields.
 Every class has a corresponding service class, which acts as a data service and interacts with the database.
 The service classes will fill an entity with values from the database.
 Which values should be fetched, can be defined inside the services.

-### Example
+### Usage/Example
 Lets say we have a database with two tables with the following structure:

 ``gender``\